 Home care cases can involve significant damages because the violations typically run across years of employment, and the unpaid time adds up.

 Consider a home health aide working 45 hours a week with 90 minutes of unpaid travel time each week, earning $15 per hour.
 Over two years without overtime pay, back wages alone could exceed $10,000.
-Add liquidated damages (another 100 percent) and the case value climbs to $25,000 or more.
+Add liquidated damages (another 100 percent) and attorney's fees, and the case value climbs to $25,000 or more.
 If multiple workers are involved or the pay is higher, cases routinely exceed $50,000.

 I work on a contingency fee basis.
 You pay nothing upfront.
 If there is no recovery, you pay nothing at all, not even the costs.
-Zero financial risk.

 Contact Me